Regional Division

 About

-The Regional and Acute Pain Division at the University of Virginia (UVA) comprises eleven faculty whose primary passions include treating our patients’ acute pain needs with peripheral nerve blocks, continuous peripheral nerve catheters, neuraxial procedures, and multimodal medication therapies.
-The Regional and Acute Pain Division provides care at the University of Virginia’s Main Hospital’s thirty-three Operating Rooms as well as in the Outpatient Surgical Center’s twelve operating rooms.
+The Regional and Acute Pain Division at the University of Virginia (UVA) comprises fourteen faculty whose primary focus is treating patients’ acute pain using regional anesthesia and multimodal analgesia.
+The regional techniques offered include: peripheral nerve blocks, continuous peripheral nerve catheters, and neuraxial procedures.
+The Regional and Acute Pain Division provides care in three locations: the University of Virginia Medical Center, the Outpatient Surgical Center, and the orthopedic Center at Ivy Road (OCIR).
+The three locations are home for close to fifty operating rooms.

-Additionally, UVA’s Ivy Mountain Musculoskeletal Center has four operating rooms and one procedure room.
 Our busy clinical division provides consultation and care for both surgical and medical patients.
-The Division performs more than 8,000 peripheral nerve blocks and continuous catheters annually, more than 2,500 neuraxial techniques annually, and participates in perioperative consults daily.
+The Division annually performs more than 8,000 peripheral nerve blocks and continuous catheters annually, over 2,500 neuraxial techniques, and participates in perioperative consults daily.

-Our Acute Pain Service cares for our medical and surgical patients within the roughly 800 bed hospital and provides services to patients every day of the year.
-The Division works closely with all surgical and medical services, providing a high volume of procedures for the departments of Orthopedics, Plastics, Vascular and General Surgery.
-We provide a multidisciplinary approach to optimize patient care and patient outcomes.
+The Acute Pain Service cares for medical and surgical patients within the roughly 800 bed hospital and provides services to patients every day of the year.
+The Division works closely with all surgical and medical services, providing a high volume of consultations and procedures for the departments of Orthopedic, Plastic, Vascular and General Surgeries.
+We provide a multidisciplinary approach to optimize patient care and patient outcomes using evidence-based medicine.

-Our Division has an enduring commitment to teaching and prides itself on educating fellows, residents, and medical students.
+Our Division has a robust commitment to teaching, and prides itself on educating fellows, residents, and medical students.
 There are currently two accredited Regional and Acute Pain Medicine (RAAPM) fellows and two non-accredited fellowship positions.
-In addition to learning regional and acute pain, we emphasize modern Point of Care Ultrasound (POCUS) education throughout the hospital.
+In addition to learning regional and acute pain, we emphasize modern Point of Care Ultrasound (POCUS) education throughout the health system.

 A Message from the Division Chief